Trade directory · South Burlington metro · Vermont

 Inspection Schedule

-Foundation inspection before concrete pour, framing inspection before insulation, rough inspection for mechanical/electrical/plumbing, insulation inspection, and final inspection before certificate of occupancy
+Foundation inspection before concrete pour, framing inspection before insulation, final inspection before certificate of occupancy.
+Electrical and plumbing inspections scheduled separately.
+48-hour notice required for all inspections.

 §4